 Career/business/school eating into your marriage margin?
 Oh the marriage will just have to work around that.

-And then there’s other “smaller” things
+And other “smaller” things

-Things that add up to little piles of disasters-in-waiting.
+Which all adds up to little piles of disasters-in-waiting.

 Getting a lamp out of my bed